M-Abdullah89/Portfolio-1/README.md

 ## Features
 - Responsive design
-- Projects section
+- About Section
 - Contact links

 ## Tech Used
 - HTML